Thums Up- A Billion Dollar Journey Embracing the Unyielding Spirit of Sports - www.lokmattimes.com

 Mediawire

-New Delhi [India], May 22: Think the thrill of a sports event.
+New Delhi [India], May 23: Think the thrill of a sports event.
 Think of the fizz of excitement rippling through as the ball soars toward the boundary.
-Now, imagine that one drink that embodies the passion of cricket, amplifies the thrill of watching the game and unleashes a 'toofan' of excitement, both on and off the field, Thumbs Up.
+Now, imagine that one drink that embodies the passion of cricket, amplifies the thrill of watching the game and unleashes a 'toofan' of excitement, both on and off the field.
+Thums Up.

 With a legacy that ignites millions of hearts, Thums Up, The Coca-Cola Company's billion-dollar brand, has continually taken center stage with pioneering campaigns, elevating its sports association with each endeavour.
 This year, Thums Up's ambition soared higher, beyond borders uniting fans globally through its 'World Cup Ka Toofani Tour,' collaborating with cricket icons Virender Sehwag and Yuvraj Singh to underscore its dedication to championing the sport.
 Since its inception, Thums Up has held a special place in the hearts of Indians with its bold flavour and iconic campaigns stirring up a 'toofan' of innovation and creativity.
 And, this campaign offers an unforgettable experience, where the brand embodies the essence of 'Toofan,' whisking fans into a thrilling whirlwind of adventure.